oatsfx/Levante/README.md

 - Most Activity Rotations Updates and Tracking
 - Leaderboards for things regarding the above
 - Guardian view commands
+- View emblems and weapons (along with their perks)
 - Emblem Offers
 - Try out an in-game emblem

 ## Known Issues:
-- Nothing to see here, yet.
-- We've got a list of Known Issues on the [support Discord server](https://discord.gg/XCyngRkqAa) for the smaller issues.
+- We've got a list of Known Issues on our [support Discord server](https://discord.gg/XCyngRkqAa).

 ## Having Issues?
 There are a few things you can do if there are any issues with the official bot user: